A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke

-\section{Estimating model parameters via an EM algorithm}
+\section{Estimating Model Parameters via an EM Algorithm}

-We are considering a similar model as \citet{Rosenbaum1983} and \citet{Imbens2003} but they do not consider fixed effects for matched sets.
-In their models, there are only a handful of parameters, and these parameters can easily be estimated via maximum likelihood.
+We consider a similar model as in \citet{Rosenbaum1983} and \citet{Imbens2003}; however, we allow for fixed effects for matched sets.
+In \citet{Rosenbaum1983} and \citet{Imbens2003}'s models, there are only a handful of parameters, and these parameters can easily be estimated via maximum likelihood.
 In our model, to leverage the matched design, we allow for distinct fixed effects for each matched set and the number of parameters is of the same order as the number of matched sets.
 It is not unusual to have thousands of matched sets/pairs in a matched observational study and directly optimizing the observed data likelihood would be difficult.
-The key observation here is that the sensitivity analysis problem can be re-framed as a missing data problem.
-Specifically, we treat the unmeasured confounder $U$ as a missing covariate and find the MLE efficiently via the the Expectation Maximization (EM) algorithm, and then use the block bootstrap (\citealp{Abadie2017}) to construct the confidence interval.
+The key observation here is that the sensitivity analysis problem can be re-framed as a missing data problem (\citealp{Ichino2008}).
+Specifically, we treat the unmeasured confounder $U$ as a missing covariate and find the MLE efficiently via an Expectation Maximization (EM) algorithm, and then use the block bootstrap (\citealp{Abadie2017}) to construct the confidence interval.
 Below, we briefly describe the E-step and M-step in our context.
-A brief recap of the EM algorithm can be found in Appendix \ref{app: subsubsec: EM} and more details of the E-step and M-step can be found in Appendix \ref{app: subsubsec: e and m steps}.
+A brief recap of the EM algorithm can be found in Supplementary Material B.1 and more details of the E-step and M-step can be found in Supplementary Material B.2.